 “UTEP has had great success at providing accessible and excellent opportunities in higher education to the El Paso region,” said UTEP President Diana Natalicio.
 “It comes from the commitment of our faculty, staff, alumni and supporters who work hard to make sure our students not only have the opportunity to earn an affordable college degree, but also that they are prepared to compete with their peers across the globe.”

-This 2014 ranking places UTEP in the company of Stanford, the University of California-Berkeley, Texas A&M, the University of Washington-Seattle and Harvard, and validates UTEP’s continued success in blazing a unique trail in higher education, achieving its commitment to both access and excellence.
+The 2015 ranking places UTEP in the company of Harvard; Stanford; the University of California, Berkeley; the University of California, Los Angeles; and the University of Washington; validating UTEP’s continued success in blazing a unique trail in higher education – one dedicated to access, excellence, affordability and quality.

-More than 60% of UTEP graduates are the first in their families to earn a bachelor’s degree, and one-third report a family income of $20,000 or less.
-UTEP’s success in recruiting, retaining and graduating these students demonstrates that talent crosses gender, ethnic and socioeconomic boundaries, and that an investment in a UTEP degree yields high returns, both for students from a broad range of backgrounds and U.S. global competitiveness in the 21st century.
+UTEP’s success in recruiting, retaining and graduating these students demonstrates that talent crosses gender, ethnic and socioeconomic boundaries, and that an investment in a UTEP degree yields high returns, both for students from a broad range of backgrounds and for U.S. global competitiveness in the 21st century.

 Washington Monthly magazine rates schools based on their contribution to the public in three broad categories: social mobility, research (producing cutting-edge scholarship and doctoral graduates) and service (encouraging students to give something back to their region and nation).